API Reference¶

 Direct numerical simulation solver for the Burgers equation.

-Solves the 1D stochastic Burgers equation at full resolution using Fourier collocation for spatial derivatives and RK3 time integration.
+Solves the 1D stochastic Burgers equation at full resolution using Fourier collocation for spatial derivatives and pluggable time integration.

 This class inherits common functionality from Burgers and implements DNS-specific behavior for noise generation and diagnostics.
 Uses a SpectralWorkspace with Derivatives and Dealias utilities (no Filter needed for DNS).